Saint-Maurice, Valais Suisse.

 |1994||entrance area renovated and improved.|

 As the name of the cave promises, Grotte aux Fées means fairy cave, you will find a fairy well inside, and the legend tells that everyboby who puts his left hand in the well will be granted a wish.
 However, it seems this is only the modern touristic interpretation.
-The cave which was known as early as Roman times, was called Trou des Fayes during the 19th century, which means Hole of the Sheep in the local dialect, as it was used as a sheepfold.
-Nevertheless there are several legends told at the cave, like this ones:
+Nevertheless, there are several legends told at the cave, like this ones: